AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 4. No Display Font

 AI uses one font for everything.
-Real typography pairs a display font for headings with a text font for body copy.
-The contrast between a serif heading and a sans-serif body, or a geometric heading and a humanist body, creates visual interest that a single font cannot.
+Real typography pairs a display face for headings with a text face for body.
+A serif heading over a sans body, or a geometric heading over a humanist body, creates contrast a single font cannot.

 5. Single Font Weight